Mahyeldi Ansharullah: Personal life

 Born in the city of Bukittinggi as the first son of seven siblings, his father was a becak driver.
 He began showing interest in dawah in his teen years, when he was studying in a local junior high school.
 After completing his 12th year of study in Bukittinggi, he continued his education in Andalas University at Padang, the provincial capital.

 Career

-Mahyeldi began his political activity following the fall of Suharto, joining the newly formed Prosperous Justice Party where he became the provincial chairman between 2002-2005.
+Mahyeldi began his political activity following the fall of Suharto, joining the newly formed Prosperous Justice Party where he became the provincial chairman between 2002 and 2005.
 He took part in the 2004 elections and won a seat in the provincial council as deputy speaker.
 He then resigned to run in the 2008 local elections as deputy mayor with Fauzi Bahar as his running mate.
 Following their victory, he was made deputy mayor on 18 February the following year.

 In the next election on 2013, he ran with Emzalmi against 9 other candidates for mayorship.
 After securing just 29.45% of the votes in the first round, he won 50.29% of the votes in the runoffs.
 Despite an initial challenge to the Constitutional Court, he was officially made mayor on 13 May 2014.